Our Wonderful Earth

 - It takes exactly the same time to complete one spin.
 As a result, only one side of the moon is visible to us on the earth.

-- The moon does not have conditions favourable for life.
-It has mountains, plains and depressions on its surface.
+- The moon does not have conditions favorable for life.
+It has mountains, plains, and depressions on its surface.
 These cast shadows on the moon’s surface

-- Apart from the stars, planets and satellites, there are numerous tiny bodies which also move around the sun.
+- Apart from the stars, planets, and satellites, there are numerous tiny bodies that also move around the sun.
 These bodies are called Asteroids.

 - They are found between the orbits of Mars and Jupiter.

-- Scientists are of the view that asteroids are parts of a planet which exploded many years back.
+- Scientists are of the view that asteroids are parts of a planet that exploded many years back.